 Look for Deals

-I also will stalk AirBnb as well as all my favorite hotel sites like booking.com, TripAdvisor and Kayak.
+You can also stalk AirBnb as well as all my favorite hotel sites like booking.com, TripAdvisor, and Kayak.
 Having an idea of how much things cost will help you know whether you are getting a good deal on accommodations or not.

 3. Book Your Flight

-Because I like to play travel roulette I usually book my flights first.
-I will of course do all the necessary research to make sure I can actually afford to go once my flight is booked (some places can be super expensive once you actually get there).
-But flights and hotels can really eat into your budget.
-So it is a good idea to jump on the deals as soon as you can.
+However, it is important to do all the necessary research to make sure you can actually afford to go once your flight is booked (some places can be super expensive once you actually get there).

 I put together a guide on how to find cheap flights.
 To learn more check it out here.